rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Date of publication: <CITE>1786 [that is, 1788]</CITE>
 >Note on publication statement: <CITE>Dedication and preface both dated 1788</CITE>

-<a name="5.24.36.4">5.24.36.4</a> When following the option in [5.23.31.4](/DCRMR/ppdm/Date-of-publication/#5.23.31.4), make a note to indicate the source of the information if the reason for supplying the actual date is not apparent from the rest of the description (see [Date of publication](/DCRMR/ppdm/Date-of-publication/), [5.23.31.4](/DCRMR/ppdm/Date-of-publication/#5.23.31.4)).
+<a name="5.24.36.4">5.24.36.4</a> When following the option in [5.23.31.4](/DCRMR/ppdm/Date-of-publication/#5.23.31.4), make a note on publication statement to indicate the source of the information if the reason for supplying the actual date is not apparent from the rest of the description (see [Date of publication](/DCRMR/ppdm/Date-of-publication/), [5.23.31.4](/DCRMR/ppdm/Date-of-publication/#5.23.31.4)).

 <a name="5.24.36.5">5.24.36.5</a> Make a note on publication statement indicating the basis for the supplied year if the year of publication is based on the Julian calendar (sometimes called the Old Style calendar) and the manifestation is known to have been published in the following year according to the Gregorian calendar (see [Date of publication](/DCRMR/ppdm/Date-of-publication/), [5.23.31.5](/DCRMR/ppdm/Date-of-publication/#5.23.31.5)).